rahultoppur/CUDA/module_1_C/part2/README.md

 In this assignment, you are given a ciphertext **c** (all in lowercase).
 You will need to brute-force all possible keys **k** in order to crack the code!

 ## Hints
 It can be helpful to think of the "wrap-around" behavior of the Caesar shift with regards to the modulo function.
-Also, every `char` has a corresponding ASCII value.
+Also, every `char` can be converted to its corresponding `int` for the ASCII character set.

 ## Tasks
 * Brute-force all possible keys **k** in order to crack the Caesar shift cipher.